 Parkinson's Disease Quiz: Test Your Medical IQ

 Parkinson's disease is common among neurodegenerative disorders.
 Do you know how it works?
 The causes?
 The symptoms?
 Take the...

-Emergency Preparedness: Winter Weather
+Emergency Preparedness: Staying Safe in Winter Weather

 Related Disease Conditions

 How the Heart Works: Sides, Chambers, and Function

 The heart is a very important organ in the body.
 It is responsible for continuously pumping oxygen and nutrient-rich blood throughout your body to sustain life.
 It is a fist-sized muscle that beats (expands and contracts) 100,000 times per day, pumping a total of five or six quarts of blood each minute, or about 2,000 gallons per day.

 Diabetes is a chronic condition characterized by high levels of sugar (glucose) in the blood.
 The two types of diabetes are referred to as type 1 (insulin dependent) and type 2 (non-insulin dependent).
 Symptoms of diabetes include increased urine output, thirst, hunger, and fatigue.
 Treatment of diabetes depends on the type.

 Low blood sugar, or hypoglycemia, is a syndrome in which a person's blood sugar is dangerously low.
 People with type 1 and type 2 diabetes are at risk for this condition.
 There are other diseases that can cause a person's blood sugar levels to go too low, for example, pancreatitis, Cushing's syndrome, and pancreatic cancer.
 Symptoms and signs that your blood sugar levels are too low include palpitations, trembling, intense hunger, sweating, nervousness, and weakness.
 If your blood sugars become too low, use these nearby as a quick treatment table sugar, soda, juice, and glucose tablets.